jmframe/HydrologicStationarity/README.md

  - The preprint.pdf file contains the research paper associated with this project.

 ## Citation
 If you use the code or data from this project, please cite the associated [research paper](./preprint.pdf).
-The citation guide can be found in LICENSE.md.
 ![Title page](./titlepage.png)